 If this recipe works out for you, let me know by leaving your feedback in the comments.
 Hambani Kahle!

 By the way, the plastic bag won't melt.
-It's low-density-polyethelyne and doesn't melt below 250 Fahrenheit (120 C).
+It's high-density-polyethelyne and doesn't melt below 250 Fahrenheit (120 C).
 The hottest your water will ever get is 212 F and that's if you're at sea level.
 At higher elevations than your water boils at lower temperatures so you're even more safe.
 If it makes you feel better, you can also cook the dough in any bowl (usually hard plastic) floating in the boiling water.
 Both methods are used in Zulu homes.